-As we continue to progress with increasing vaccination rates against COVID-19, we will see the gradual reduction of contact precautions and an increase in social contact outside of the home.
-Also, the upcoming spring weather will be associated with an increase in allergy symptoms.
-Both of these factors will cause an increase in the number of patients who need to be assessed for COVID infection and ultimately receive documentation to return to school and athletic activities.
-This documentation will require our doctors to assess the likelihood of COVID infection being present and to perform a physical examination to help assess whether the patient is able to be in public.
+As our kids continuing in school and sports activities, there will be an increase in the number of patients who need to be assessed for COVID-19 infection and ultimately receive documentation to return to school and athletic activities.
+This documentation will require our doctors to assess the likelihood of COVID-19 infection being present and to perform a physical examination to help assess whether the patient is able to be in public.

-Please remember, that the CDC still recommends persons having COVID symptoms OR a positive COVID test should isolate for at least 10 days from the start of their illness.
-The isolation should continue until a person is: at least 10 days from the start of the illnesss; is fever free for 24 hr off medication; and has had at least 3 consecutive days of improving symptoms.
-Because the majority COVID cases are either asymptomatic or involve only mild symptoms, this approach will help to significantly reduce the spread of COVID in our community.
+Please remember, that the CDC still recommends persons having COVID-19 symptoms OR a positive COVID-19 test should isolate for at least 10 days from the start of their illness.
+The isolation should continue until a person is: at least 10 days from the start of the illness; is fever free for 24 hr off medication; and has had at least 3 consecutive days of improving symptoms.
+Because the majority COVID-19 cases are either asymptomatic or involve only mild symptoms, this approach will help to significantly reduce the spread of COVID-19 in our community.

-- A patient presenting with symptoms of illness that do not include one of the above primary symptoms of COVID can be considered for clearance if there is a negative COVID PCR test (*immediate testing is now endorsed, no waiting time is necessary); AND there is no fever for 24 hr off medication; AND there are at least 3 days of improving symptoms.
-If the COVID test is done outside of our office, the the patient should wait to be seen until these criteria have been met.
+- A patient presenting with symptoms of illness that do not include one of the above primary symptoms of COVID-19 can be considered for clearance if there is a negative COVID-19 PCR test; AND there is no fever for 24 hr off medication; AND there are at least 3 days of improving symptoms.
+If the COVID-19 test is done outside of our office, the the patient should wait to be seen until these criteria have been met.

-- A patient who has tested positive for COVID, had mild or no symptoms, and is planning to return to competitive sports will require an in office examination prior to receiving written documenation for clearance.
+- A patient who has tested positive for COVID-19, had mild or no symptoms, and is planning to return to competitive sports will require an in office examination prior to receiving written documentation for clearance.
 The patient should not exercise until cleared by a physician, and the visit should not be scheduled until the patient has met the following criteria:

 - at least 10 days from the positive test (needs to provide documentation of test date if done outside of our office), AND